verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] The cat would welcome the mouse in its jaws.
 - [ ] Must be such a pleasure to live inside your head.
 - [ ] Let's remember to smile.
 It costs us nothing.
+- [ ] I want to do with you what the spring does with cherry trees.